aboutcode-org/scancode.io/docs/tutorial-4.rst

 .. note::
-    The charts above show all discovered Codebase files by default regardless of their existance within a package.
+    The charts above show all discovered Codebase files by default regardless of their existence within a package.
 You can still only view a subset, i.e., **In a Package** or **Not in a Package**

 .. image:: images/tutorial-4-resources-filter.png